 First, it's important to know that we define participation as engagement- NOT as speaking.
 Students can get 100% in this category and never produce an original, spoken sentence.
 They are, however, expected to respond to questions, respond chorally, and be engaged.
 "Work" also goes in this category, which in Spanish mostly means whatever they do in their Interactive-ish notebook.
 Any (rare) homework assigned and anything that is not an assessment goes here too.
 Truth be told, there aren't too many assignments in this category outside of the interactive-ish notebook and our weekly daily engagement grade.
 For more information about how I assess their interactive-ish notebooks, check this out.

 What we actually expect from the kids in class is this: listening to understand, one person speaking at a time, signaling when the teacher is not clear, doing their 50%- defined as responding enthusiastically and all the time (chorally, or to individual questions at their level), getting as much comprehensible input as they can, and supporting the flow of class and language.
 We modify this based on individual students (i.e. eye contact is tricky for some students, etc.).
 We use a slightly modified version of this rubric.
-(Click here for my version)
+(Click here for my version) We call it daily engagement.

 |Adapted from MagisterP|